Critical Limb Ischemia (CLI) - LSTA12 (HONEDRA® in Japan)

 Our Approach: HONEDRA® for the treatment of critical limb ischemia

-HONEDRA®, an experimental regenerative medicine, is the Company’s SAKIGAKE-designated product candidate for the treatment of CLI and Buerger’s disease in Japan.
+HONEDRA®, an experimental regenerative medicine, is the Company’s SAKIGAKE-designated product candidate for the treatment of Chronic Limb Ischemia and Buerger’s disease in Japan.
 Its goal is to prevent the serious adverse consequences of CLI and Buerger’s disease by improving blood flow in the affected limb.

 Investigational Clinical Trial of HONEDRA®